Table of Contents

 Just (height, s3) ->

-case getNat (L.dropWhile isSpace s3) of
+case getNat (L8.dropWhile isSpace s3) of

 Nothing -> Nothing